Local dimension spectrum for dominated planar self-affine sets: Multifractal Formalism

+where the calculation omitted by the ellipsis is identical to that in the proof of \cite[Proposition 4.2]{Barany2025}.
+Therefore, for Lebesgue almost every choice of $\vvv$, by \eqref{eq:abs-cont-via-fourier}, $\nu_\vvv$ is absolutely continuous with bounded continuous density, i.e., there exists a continuous $g_\vvv \colon \R^2 \to [0,\infty)$ such that $\nu_\vvv(A) = \int_A g_\vvv(x,y)\dd(x,y)$ for all Borel sets $A \subset \R^2$.
+Since $h$ is uniformly separated away from zero, it follows that $(\proj_x)_*\mu$ is absolutely continuous with uniformly bounded continuous density $g_\vvv(x,y)/h(x)$.

+The proof extends to quasi-Bernoulli measures $\mu$ by invoking the assumption \eqref{eq:abs-cont-qb} at the calculation \eqref{eq:abs-cont-mu3-proof} to ensure the finiteness of the integral in question. \end{proof}

-\begin{ack} In retrospect, AK acknowledges the discussions with Thomas Jordan, Pablo Shmerkin, and K\'aroly Simon from around 2012, which provided a motivating catalyst and shaped the trajectory of the present work. \end{ack}
+\begin{ack} In retrospect, AK gratefully acknowledges discussions with Thomas Jordan, Pablo Shmerkin, and K\'aroly Simon around 2012, which served as a motivating catalyst and significantly shaped the trajectory of this work.
+Additionally, he expresses gratitude to Bal\'azs B\'ar\'any for valuable conversations related to Proposition \ref{thm:abs-cont}. \end{ack}

+{\bf Declaration.} The authors have no relevant financial or non-financial interests to disclose.
+This work was not supported by grants from any funding bodies.

 \addresses